nemanjakovi/studentsoop/README.md

 # sudents
 Project contains a student base from two deferent schools (CSM and CSMB).
-Student from a "CMS" school who has an average grade greater  or equal to 7 has passed, at a "CSMB" school the average must be greater or equal to 8.
+Student from a "CSM" school who has an average grade greater  or equal to 7 has passed, at a "CSMB" school the average must be greater or equal to 8.

 To start a project: Import Student.sql file into database, cd into project directory, then run: php -S 127.0.0.1:8000,